07 January, 2024

 Out of sight, out of pocket

 While your luggage and personal items may be covered for theft, damage and loss, it’s your responsibility to keep them protected as best you can.
 Your claim may be rejected for instance, if your belongings were ‘unattended’ or ‘unsupervised.’
-Although each case will be closely examined, usually belongings left behind in taxis, restrooms and even conveyer belts wouldn’t be covered.
+Although each case will be closely examined, usually belongings left behind in taxis, restrooms and even conveyor belts wouldn’t be covered.

 Not all jobs are covered